-Since 2017, Simon Fraser University has invited leading thinkers from diverse fields to engage in conversations about how data is shaping and reshaping the world as we know it.
-The Data Visionaries Series helps to define, open up and critically examine the possibilities and impact of data in our future.
+Since 2017, Simon Fraser University has invited leading thinkers from diverse fields to engage in conversations about how data is shaping and reshaping the world.
+The Data Visionaries Series helps to define, open up and critically examine the possibilities and impact of data in our future

 Who are the Data Visionaries?
 They are the pioneers who will shape and reshape the world we live in.
 They are people asking new questions, developing new solutions and thinking about data in new ways for real world impact.